-How to use Clones to add new nodes to an existing EventStore cluster
+Clones can be used to add new nodes to an existing EventStore cluster temporary

 Imagine that we have a classic 3 nodes cluster up and running for ages.
 Now someone in the business side of the company is asking to add redundancy over a separate Data Center for security reasons in case of catastrophic disaster.
 You have some choices here:

 - Spend the next 5 days building a custom Synchroniser (…that will never work as good as you need)